swang41/Jalpc/_posts/2020-11-26-Predict-Future-Sales-Week-1.md

     1. W/features: shop_id, item_id, date_num_block
     2. Enhanced with lagged/aggregated features
 2. Explore the data with a few meaningful tables and plots
+    1. Why cliping is helpful in this contest?
+    2. What are the helpful features can be created?